Match career ideas to jobs in demand

 Matching career ideas to skills in demand

-Once you’ve researched skills in demand, check if they match your young person’s career ideas.
-If they’ve chosen a job in demand, such as surgeon, that’s easy.
-But what if their career ideas aren’t obvious matches with skills in demand?
+Once you’ve researched jobs in demand, check if they match your young person’s career ideas.

 Tips for finding jobs in demand that interest your young person

-- Check their Vocational Pathways graph – your young person will have a Vocational Pathways graph in their NCEA results.
-Use this to see what industry they have a natural interest or talent for, and use our jobs database to search for jobs in demand in that industry.
+- Check your young person's Vocational Pathways graph in their NCEA results.
+Use this to see what industry they have a natural interest or talent for.
+Then our job profiles to search for jobs in demand in that industry.

-Once they’ve done the research, help them make a plan for steps they can take to get into the job.
-Make sure they include a backup plan.
-They could also plan for a portfolio career – one with a range of jobs or activities.
+Once they’ve done their research, help them make a plan for steps they can take to get into the job they want.
+Also:

 Find out more